cyyiiy/Cypiler/README.md

 ## Roadmap

 Next features currently planned:
-- Variables ("string" and "int" like types)
-- Arithmetic operations (at least the addition)
+- Comments (auto-generated comments in the asm, and comments in cypp)
+- Integer variables
+- Addition operation for integer variables
 - `if` and `else`